Newbounds/Pixel-Art-Creator/README.md

 ### Functionality

 Currently, you can draw a transparent pixel, or a colored pixel.

-I hope to create more and more functionality in the future and cool little art you see when you open the file showcases some of the functionality to come.
+Updates will include:

+*  Delete a pixel after drawn
+*  Rotate the angle of pixels before you draw
+*  Change opacity of the pixel
+*  Lock a pixel angle to draw a straight line
+*  Plus much more!

 Have fun and enjoy!